vigneshavm/Interview-questions/JS Q.md

 #### **Microtask Queue**

-**Interviewer**: What is the microtask queue in JavaScript?

-**Answer**: The **microtask queue** is a queue where JavaScript places promises and `async/await` operations.
+ The **microtask queue** is a queue where JavaScript places promises and `async/await` operations.
 It is processed after the current execution context and before any rendering tasks or `setTimeout` calls.

 - Microtasks are given higher priority than tasks in the event loop, which ensures that promises are always resolved as soon as possible.